LucasPickering/env-select/USAGE.md

 ### Variable Mapping

-A key and a value source.
-Variables can either be selected independently (via the `vars` key in the config) or be part of a profile with other variables.
+A key mapped to a value source.
+Variables are selected as part of a profile.

 ```sh
 SERVICE1=dev